IceNinjaLng/IceNinjaLng/README.md

 # Hi there 👋, my name is TheIceNinja
 - 📱 If you want to support, Discord: https://discord.gg/D6k8VJYpyQ.
 - 🤖 I code Minecraft Plugins && Discord Bots.
+- 👋 If u want to contact: theiceninja

 ## 🌐 Socials: